StarLederer/mwgsl/README.md

 }
 ```

-Alternatively, structures can be spread into other structures.
+Alternatively, structs can be spread into other structs.

 ```js
 // shader.mwgsl